-Funded by the Australian Government Department of Health, APNA's 2018-2022 Nursing in Primary Health Care (NiPHC) Program has worked to build capacity amongst the primary health care nursing workforce, following on from the 2015-2018 NiPHC Program.
-Sitting within the broader NiPHC Program, the TPP has been designed to improve recruitment, professional development and retention of nurses in primary health care.
-The final group of the NiPHC TPP is currently in progress (May 2021-May 2022).
+Funded by the Australian Government Department of Health, APNA's 2018-2023 Nursing in Primary Health Care (NiPHC) Program has worked to build capacity amongst the primary health care nursing workforce, following on from the 2015-2018 NiPHC Program.
+Sitting within the broader NiPHC Program, the TPP has been designed to improve recruitment, professional development , and retention of nurses in primary health care.
+The last group of the NiPHC TPP will run from July 2022 to July 2023.
 See key dates for NiPHC TPP below.

 Who can participate in the TPP?